Full spoilers for The Handmaid’s Tale Season 3.

 Why Did June Stay In Gilead?
 The Handmaid’s Tale Decision Explained

 June stays in Gilead because she cannot leave Hannah behind.
-That choice turns Season 3 into a bridge between survival and resistance: June gives Nichole a chance at safety, but stays inside the nightmare because her first daughter is still trapped there.
+That choice turns Season 3 into a bridge between escape and resistance.
+June gives Nichole a chance at safety, but she stays inside Gilead because her first daughter is still trapped there.

 What Is Mayday In The Handmaid’s Tale?